Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: The General Linear and Unitary Groups

 In this section, we first describe the $\Phi$-cuspidal pairs of $\GGGL_n$ and $\GGGU_n$ in terms of the combinatorics of partitions.
-We then predict the explicit $\Phi$-specializations arising from \Cref{conj:end} in these cases, and prove \Cref{mainthm:1} for the resulting Hecke algebras.
+We then describe the Brou\'e--Malle specializations $\cal{S}^\bbb{G}_{\bbb{L}, \lambda}$ for these cases, and prove \Cref{mainthm:1} for the resulting Hecke algebras.